Table of Contents

 Step Four: Act

-In the last phase, make a decision on whether to invest in the automated solution or explore alternative options.
+In the last phase, decide on whether to invest in the automated solution or explore alternative options.
 If you opt for a different approach, repeat the process.
 This repetitive method enables your team to identify, test, and enhance solutions, creating an ongoing cycle focused on waste reduction.

 Implement Lean Manufacturing with Addverb